fenago/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 back (backward in time).
 We can take the series as a column of data, then create multiple copies of the column, shifted forward or backward in time in order to create the samples with the input and output elements we require.
-When a series is shifted down,NaNvalues are introduced because we don’t have values beyond the start of the series.
+When a series is shifted down,NaNvalues are introduced because we don' t have values beyond the start of the series.

 ```